 Notes aren’t a record of my thinking process.
 They are my thinking process. – Richard Feynman

 In higher education, students are expected to produce papers.
-What I say doesn’t just apply to students or aspiring writers: the ability to turn thoughts to writing is essential for anyone who wants to improve their learning or writing.
+In fact, note-taking is not limited to students or aspiring writers: the ability to turn thoughts to writing is essential for anyone who wants to improve their learning or writing.
 One can imagine the process of writing to be broken down into the following steps:

 - Find topic/research question